 "A resistance movement is formed in Los Angeles under the medical scientist Julie Parrish.
 Visitor dissidents opposing their leader's plans join their cause to fight the alien oppression by leader John and his right hand Diana."

-It all came down to this: on this day in 1987, Starman bowed out of broadcast existence with the airing of "The Test."
+It all came down to this: on this day in 1987 (in the U.S.), Starman bowed out of broadcast existence with the airing of "The Test."
 According to our friends at IMDB.com, here's how it all ended:

 "Forrester takes a job as a dish washer in a diner.
 Scott goes to school.
 His teacher tells Forrester that she doesn't approve of their nomadic life and that Scott needs stability.
 Forrester discovers that a guy he works with is illiterate and tries to get the teacher to help him."